built-on-openfin/web-starter/how-to/web-interop/README.md

 The host html page [provider.html](./public/platform/provider.html) then:

 - imports this code and initializes it.
-- brings in required content through an iframe.
+- brings in required content through the @openfin/core-web layout system.
 - brings in the required css for the @openfin/core-web layout system.

 The host page initializes the OpenFin layout system and brings in a required css file that styles the layout system.
 This styles.css is brought in from the [@openfin/core-web](https://www.npmjs.com/package/@openfin/core-web) npm package.
 This style is copied to the public/style folder as core-web-styles.css using our [scripts/copy-core-web.js](./scripts/copy-core-web.js) script.
 It runs as part of the build process.